IBM/cp4waiops-gitops/docs/how-to-deploy-cp4waiops-33.md

 | Cluster URL           | https://kubernetes.default.svc                        |
 | Namespace             | openshift-gitops                                      |

-Besides the basic information that you input, it also allows you to change the install parameters as below to customize the install behavior.
+Besides the basic information that you input, it also allows you to use the install parameters as follows to customize the install behavior.

 | Parameter                             | Type   | Default Value      | Description
 | ------------------------------------- |--------|--------------------|-------------